 As for me, I have been practicing my curved piecing techniques on Drunkard’s path blocks for quite some time.
 Maybe it is time to make one of Heather Black’s designs, such as the Scandinavian Pathway Quilt.
 It would be a challenge, but one worth taking.

-If you are looking for innovative modern quilt design inspiration, pop on over to our selection of patterns from Modern Patchwork and tell us what your first finish of 2018 will be.
+If you are looking for innovative modern quilt design inspiration, pop on over to our selection of patterns from Modern Patchwork and tell us what your first finish of the New Year will be.
 I’ll bet Katie’s not the only one making a stack of HSTs!